+- 2.1.1.5.
 COGSA shall apply from the point of delivery to the Contractor to the point of delivery to the Consignee whether in connection with intermodal or ocean-only transportation under this Contract.
 Accordingly, COGSA shall apply in determining the limits of a Contractor's liability, as set forth above, for loss or damage to cargo booked under this Contract arising at any time in the custody of the Contractor.

-When the application of COGSA would not result in a limitation on liability, this contract also excludes any limitation on liability.

-Upon U.S. Senate ratification of the United Nations Commission on International Trade Law (UNCITRAL) Convention on the Carriage of Goods Wholly or Partly by Sea (the Convention) or entry into force of the Convention (whichever event occurs first), the package limitation provisions of the Convention shall substitute for or otherwise stand in the place of the COGSA package limitation for the purpose of determining the limits of a Contractor's liability for loss or damage to US Government cargo arising at any time in the custody of the Contractor.
-Government claims shall be submitted to the contractor within 3 years of the accrual of a claim.
+COGSA liability limitations shall not apply to cargo that is stolen or pilfered. - 2.1.1.6.
+Upon U.S. Senate ratification of the United Nations Commission on International Trade Law (UNCITRAL) Convention on the Carriage of Goods Wholly or Partly by Sea (the Convention) or entry into force of the Convention (whichever event occurs first), the package limitation provisions of the Convention shall substitute for or otherwise stand in the place of the COGSA package limitation for the purpose of determining the limits of a Contractor's liability for loss or damage to U.S. Government cargo arising at any time in the custody of the Contractor. - 2.1.1.7.
+Government claims shall be submitted to the Contractor within two years of the accrual of a claim.
 However, the Government will take all reasonable steps to provide notice of loss as soon as it is discovered.

-2.1.2 Application of COGSA for Non-Government Owned Cargo.
+2.1.2.
+Application of COGSA for Non-Government Owned Cargo.